TheChaitanyaKole/learn/README.md

 30 December program to reverse an integer
 30 December program to reverse a string
-01 January program to reverse a string without using string.h
+01 January program to reverse a string without using string.h 02 january program to declare and call a structure